 Docker Compose Pattern Examples#

-- This reference provides complete examples of common multi-container patterns in AI Workbench.
+- This page provides complete, tested compose file examples for common multi-container patterns in AI Workbench.

 Pattern 1: NIM Model Selection with Profiles#